 How often can I use chia seed oil in my skincare routine?

 Chia seed oil can be used daily.
-It is recommended that it is used in the morning to help fight external stressors like UV rays and pollution.
+It is recommended that it be used in the morning to help fight external stressors like UV rays and pollution.

 Parker J, Schellenberger AN, Roe AL, Oketch-Rabah H, Calderón AI.
 Therapeutic Perspectives on Chia Seed and Its Oil: A Review.
 Planta Med.
 2018 Jul;84(9-10):606-612. doi: 10.1055/a-0586-4711.
 Epub 2018 Mar 13.
 PMID: 29534257.